rat10/nng/mappings.md

 ```
 DEF

-sg:naming a rdf:Property ;
+nng:naming a rdf:Property ;
     rdfs:comment "Establishes the naming semantics." .

-sg:Address a rdfs:Class ;
+nng:Address a rdfs:Class ;
     rdfs:comment "The graph name carries no meaning on its own but serves merely to address the graph as a network retrievable resource." .

-sg:Overloaded a rdfs:Class ;
+nng:Overloaded a rdfs:Class ;
-    rdfs:comment "The graph name carries meaning on its own, i.e. it denotes something else than the graph itself, in addition to serving as an `sg:Address`." .
+    rdfs:comment "The graph name carries meaning on its own, i.e. it denotes something else than the graph itself, in addition to serving as an `nng:Address`." .

-sg:overloading a rdf:Property ;
+nng:overloading a rdf:Property ;
     rdfs:comment "Describes the kind of meaning that the overloaded graph name conveys.
-A non-exclusive list of possible values is `sg:DateOfIngestion`, `sg:DateOfCreation`, `sg:DateOfLastUpdate`, `sg:Source`, `sg:Provenance`, `sg:AccessControl`, `sg:Version`, `sg:TopicOfGraph`, `sg:LocationDescribed`, `sg:TimeDescribed`" .
+A non-exclusive list of possible values is `nng:DateOfIngestion`, `nng:DateOfCreation`, `nng:DateOfLastUpdate`, `nng:Source`, `nng:Provenance`, `nng:AccessControl`, `nng:Version`, `nng:TopicOfGraph`, `nng:LocationDescribed`, `nng:TimeDescribed`" .
 ```